mamabyrd1963/mama/README.md

-The 17th century saw the rise of mercantilism, an economic theory that emphasized national wealth accumulation through exports and colonial expansion.
+The Industrial Revolution led to the rise of urbanization, with millions of people migrating from rural areas to cities in search of employment in factories and other industrial enterprises.